osrf-migration/vrx-wiki/events/19/dress_rehearsal.md

-# VRX 2019 Phase 2 - Dress Rehearsal
+# Phase 2 - Dress Rehearsal

 For the 2019 Phase 2 - Dress Rehearsal, teams will submit their system so that it can be run against previously-unseen scenarios.